 Fort Payne is a somewhat small city located in the state of Alabama.
 With a population of 14,150 people and five constituent neighborhoods, Fort Payne is the 48th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Fort Payne is generally considered to be a blue-collar town.
-39.02% of the Fort Payne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Fort Payne, you'll notice that it is more blue-collar than most other communities in America.
+39.02% of Fort Payne’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fort Payne is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Fort Payne who work in office and administrative support (12.06%), sales jobs (10.91%), and healthcare (5.99%).

 As is often the case in a small city, Fort Payne doesn't have a public transportation system that people use for their commute.